 The role of the psyche in intestinal disorders

-Which of the egg or the chicken, it is a bit the question that we can ask ourselves about the syndrome of irritable bowel (IBS) and mental disorders which often accompany it.
+Which of the egg or the chicken, it is a bit the question that we can ask ourselves regarding the syndrome of irritable bowel (IBS) and mental disorders which often accompany it.
 The latest work seems to indicate that the influence can go in both directions: in some people, chronic stress can induce prolonged digestive disorders, in others, the origin is elsewhere and the psychic disorders are considered to result from the disturbances intestinal.
 In the first case, the subject will have every interest in including in his care program psychic therapy.
 In the second case, the improvement of the intestinal ecosystem by measures of hygiene of life (plus possibly a medication when it is necessary) will have great chances to improve concomitantly the psychic symptoms.

 Faced with IBS situations that do not present clear biological determinism, research has turned to other factors, particularly under the impetus of the model biopsychosocial :